QCD axion from chiral gauge theories: GUT-motivated QCD axion model

 From this procedure, we can determine $M_{\rm GUT}$ as a function of $M_{\rm PQ}$.
 Same as eq.~\eqref{eq:MGUT for PQ > GUT}, there are three possible choices of $(a,b)$ in eq.~\eqref{eq:MGUT for PQ < GUT} as $(1,2)$, $(2,3)$, and $(3,1)$.

 For given $M_{\rm PQ}$ and $M_{\rm GUT}$, we can determine the VEVs $\phi$ and $\sigma$ as follows.
-As discussed in appendix \ref{sec:holomorphic}, the gauge couplings of UV and IR theories are matched at the scale of the mass of massive gauge bosons.
+The gauge couplings of UV and IR theories are matched at the scale of the mass of massive gauge bosons.
 Thus, we determine $\phi$ as

 The possible choices of $c$ are $c=a$ or $c=b$, and then $\phi$ behaves as a continuous function of $M_{\rm PQ}$ at $M_{\rm PQ} = M_{\rm GUT}$.
 We can also apply a similar discussion to $\sigma$ if there is a large hierarchy between $M_{\rm PQ}$ and $M_{\rm GUT}$.
-For $M_{\rm PQ} \gg M_{\rm GUT}$, the VEV of $\Sigma$ given in eq.~(\ref{eq:VEV of Sigma}) breaks the $\SU(5)_{2}$ into $\SU(3)_2 \times \SU(2)_2 \times \U(1)_2$ gauge group.
+For $M_{\rm PQ} \ll M_{\rm GUT}$, the VEV of $\Sigma$ given in eq.~(\ref{eq:VEV of Sigma}) breaks the $\SU(5)_{2}$ into $\SU(3)_2 \times \SU(2)_2 \times \U(1)_2$ gauge group.
 Thus, the GUT scale can be understood as $M_{\rm GUT} = 5 \sqrt{2}g_{5} \sigma$.
 On the other hand, in the case of $M_{\rm PQ} \gg M_{\rm GUT}$, the GUT scale can be understood as $M_{\rm GUT} = 5 \sqrt{2}g_{\rm{GUT}} \sigma$.
 For these cases, we extract $\sigma$ as